-In the context of insolvency and default, business debt elimination can be understood as a resulting benefit from an alternative form of business asset liquidation that preserves underlying business value, operations and jobs when repayment is no longer an option.
+In the context of insolvency and default, business debt resolution can be understood as a resulting benefit from an alternative form of business asset liquidation that preserves underlying business value, operations and jobs, when repayment is no longer an option.

 All direct business investors have one thing in common: they seek to extract and leverage value.
 The traditional methods of dealing with business debt have made it difficult or prohibitive to do so in too many instances.

 “I’ve come across three companies so far this year where there was so much leverage there was nothing left for the owner to walk away with . . . and no way to sell the company.
 I think [debt resolution] is a huge opportunity.
 I really do.”